A worldchanging eco-literacy program for

 A wave of eco-literate young people reshaping the cultural and physical landscape of Utah, and the planet, for the better.

-Considered one of “bicycle culture’s great thinkers,” he is the subject of a Velo Visionaries episode that has been featured at over a dozen film festivals.
+He is the subject of a Velo Visionaries episode that has been featured at over a dozen film festivals.

 He is the husband of musician Sonya Cotton, with whom he works in the musical duo Tiny Home.
 They have two young children and live in Salt Lake City, UT.

 Courtney Lane Spaulding

 marching bass drum

 Katia pixie Racine

 Ecotopia Now! is a contemporary theater organization based in Salt Lake City, UT, and a proud Broader Impacts Partner of the National Science Foundation.
 Our mission is to communicate urgent climate science and core principles of ecology to Utah’s young people, using the magic of immersive and participatory musical theater, and connect them with local organizations who are working to create ecological and social sustainability in their own backyard.
 Our flagship production: “Ecotopia Now!” will roll into local high schools and colleges in 2022.